data301-2020-winter2/course-project-group_1000/README.md

     - *[Categorical Nominal]* Place of residence in the US.
 Divided into four regions: northeast, northwest, southeast, southwest.
 7. Medical Charges
    - *[Numerical Continuous]* Indicates the beneficiary's annual medical expenses.

+### *Purpose*
+All of the attributes mentioned above provide substantial insights to how each factors may relate to one's medical expenses.
+Our goal of this analysis builds on top of the relationship among these attributes; with the help of data analysis tools, we seek to visualize the correlation of each attributes and medical cost.
+In return, we may be able to estimate one's insurance premium based on our findings.

+---
+### *Correlation Interests*
+1. How does geographic regions correlates to medical charges and other personal characteristics?
+2. Visualize relevant correlations between multiple quantitative variables.
+3. We expect elderlies and smokers to be burdened with higher insurance premium due to higher likelyhood of health issues, but by how much?
+And how does the BMI affect the costs?

 &emsp;